 WP5 strengthened engagement with policymakers, communities, and research institutions to promote the adoption of nature-positive solutions.
 By using participatory approaches, evidence-based advocacy, and innovative learning tools, the Initiative fostered a stronger policy environment for sustainable agriculture.

-Country-Specific Achievements:
+Country-specific achievements

+Viet Nam:

-Vietnam: genetic gap analysis (for detecting unique landraces of traditional crops) for populations of taro, banana and potato, both in situ and ex situ; citizen science collaboration for agrobiodiversity conservation (WP1).
+Genetic gap analysis for detecting unique landraces of traditional crops was conducted for populations of taro, banana, and potato, both in situ and ex situ; citizen science collaboration undertaken for agrobiodiversity conservation (WP1).

 Traditional crops were successfully integrated into value chains, improving food and nutrition security.
 Value chain women groups as well as health groups were established and active to sell organic vegetables (WP2).